cuspaceflight/aperture/README.md

 Specifications for a particular frequency, dielectric material, rocket tube size, polarisation etc. are stored in a JSON file which is then passed to the program as a command line argument.

 **Note:** this is a work in progress, but for now you can see what happens when you play around with different values in the specification file.
-Currently supported paremeters are: frequency; dielectric thickness & relative permittivity; copper thickness; rocket body radius; patch count (2 or 4).

-Aperture is not a replacement for EM simulations as it does not perform the full 3D finite element EM analysis necessary for conformal antenna design.
-Microstrip lines, power splitters etc. don't care too much about being wrapped around a cylinder, but antennas do.
-For this reason, this program should be used alongside a software package like Altair FEKO to ensure antennas operate as required.
+Aperture is not a replacement for EM simulations as it does not perform any numerical EM analysis itself.
+Microstrip lines, power splitters etc. don't care too much about being wrapped around a cylinder, but antennas might.
+For this reason, this program should be used alongside an EM software package to ensure antennas operate as required.
+Calculated values needed to draw the model are printed to the console.